 Goal 9.1 Improve Oregon City's Economic Health - Provide a vital, diversified, innovative economy including an adequate supply of goods and services and employment opportunities to work toward an economically reasonable, ecologically sound and socially equitable economy.

 Finding: Complies as Proposed.
-This proposal allows for greater employment opportunities by allowing potential new development in industrial areas such as the Beavercreek Concept Plan Area to meet transportation requirements.
+This proposal allows for greater employment opportunities by allowing potential new development in industrial areas such as the Beavercreek Concept Plan Area which may not be implemented until zoning may be applied.

 Section 10: Housing